microsoft/msquic/docs/API.md

 ## Listener

-To create a QUIC server, an server must create a listener via [ListenerOpen](v1/ListenerOpen.md).
+To create a QUIC server, a server must create a listener via [ListenerOpen](v1/ListenerOpen.md).
 This will return a new listener handle that is ready to start accepting incoming connections.
 Then, the server must call [ListenerStart](v1/ListenerStart.md) to get callbacks for new incoming connections.
 [ListenerStart](v1/ListenerStart.md) takes the network address the server wants to listener on.

 When a new connection is started by a client, the server will get a callback allowing it to accept the connection.
 This happens via the `QUIC_LISTENER_EVENT_NEW_CONNECTION` callback event, which contains all the currently known information in the `QUIC_NEW_CONNECTION_INFO` struct.
 The server is required to do one of three things in response to this event: